 - Infectious Diseases

 You’ll have the chance to work in different departments throughout your internship.
-However, you need to spend a minimum of two weeks in each one you chose.
+However, you need to spend a minimum of four weeks in each one before you can switch.
 The longer you stay, the more departments you can work in.

 Where in Cambodia will I be working?

 Situated along the Mekong riverside is the charming capital city of Phnom Penh.
 The city offers a host of attractions, including historical museums in the city centre, the famous Royal Palace situated along the riverside promenade, and modern malls or local marketplaces.